 When you hire a wedding photographer, you’re not hiring someone to reproduce a set of images that already exist.
 You’re hiring someone because you trust how they see, how they respond in real time, and how they interpret what unfolds in front of them.

 A wedding day is not a controlled environment.
 It’s emotional, unpredictable, and constantly changing.
 Light shifts unexpectedly.
 Timelines slip.
 Weather intervenes.
 People behave differently than they imagined they would.
 Moments happen quickly, often in between the “important” parts of the day.
+We’re there to respond to the unique chemistry between two people, and the wider interactions that happen completely unprompted.

 The strongest photographs usually come from awareness and responsiveness, not from adherence to a pre-written plan.